Jilvo/OC_Platforme_Nutella/README.md

 ### Specification

 ## How can i access to the website ?
-You just have to click here https://grandpy-jilvo.herokuapp.com/
+On the project 8, the application was push with heroku on this link https://grandpy-jilvo.herokuapp.com/

+Or with the project 10 when i have to integrade my app on a unix server here http://51.15.236.212/

 ### How to run the program?
 Follow the different steps :